AnandChowdhary/twt/README.md

 // hello88aab3ede8d3adf94d26ab90d3bafd4a2083070c3bcce9c014ee04a443847c0b
 ```

-Note: For the secret you should generate and use a random 160-bit key.
+For the secret, you should generate and use a random 160-bit key.

 ## 👩‍💻 Development